 The newest and shiniest Singapore sites often grab the headlines for tourists.
 And sometimes with good reason.
 But there’s another layer to the attractions in Singapore, a layer that is a little more off the beaten track and one that more often than not involves feasting on many of the delicacies available.
-My visitors often arrive with a blank itinerary and leave me to fill their days for them, the things to do I’ve listed here never fail to impress visitors in Singapore.
+My visitors often arrive with a blank itinerary and leave me to fill their days for them, the list of things to do never fail to impress visitors to Singapore.

 Gorge on Dumplings (Xiao Long Bao)

 No matter where your visitors in Singapore are from, their home towns will often have a Chinatown and most people are familiar with Yum Cha or Dim Sum restaurants.
 In Singapore there aren’t many places where the trolley is pushed around for you to select your dumplings, but at Din Tai Fung you can watch the artisans create their tender bundles of loveliness before you dive in to taste them.
-The xiao long bao in Singapore are the best I’ve ever tasted (I’ve heard that Taipei actually has the best dumplings in the world but I haven’t made it there yet), the translucent skin yields to a delicious mouthful of meat and soup that bursts into your mouth with fanfare.
+The xiao long bao in Singapore sit right up there with the originals from Taipei, the translucent skin yields to a delicious mouthful of meat and soup that bursts into your mouth with fanfare.
 For a more authentic experience you could also head to Swee Choon near Little India.
 Their menu selection is more traditional and slightly more diverse, but the xiao long bao at Din Tai Fung still win it for me.

 Din Tai Fung

 Click on the link above for details of the nearest location